 How Solstice Can Help

-Solstice RTC is a residential treatment program for teen girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+Solstice RTC is a residential treatment program for teen girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
 This program provides three types of therapy: individual, group, and family therapy.
-Solstice Residential Treatment Center is dedicated to teaching young women how to incorporate healthy habits into their lives.
+Solstice Residential Treatment Center is dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.

 Contact us at 866-278-3345.
 We can help your family today!